R-Millager/asr4csd/python_for_asr_tutorial_day3.md

 - `medium.en`, `large` – higher accuracy but much slower

 > 📝 The `.en` suffix loads English-only versions of the models, which are slightly faster and more memory-efficient than multilingual versions.

+## Congratulations!

+After this step, you are able to use Whisper as an open-source tool for generating transcripts from audio.
+In [Step 4](python_for_asr_tutorial_day4.md) we will add the *diarization* step to assign utterances to individual speakers.